postgrespro/pg_probackup/Documentation.md

 #### STREAM mode

-STREAM is the optional WAl delivery mode.
+STREAM is the optional WAL delivery mode.

 For example, to make a FULL backup in STREAM mode, add the `--stream` option to the command from the previous example: